jaskiratr/CV-Nanodegree-Projects/README.md

 ## Projects

-- **P1- Facial Keypoints**:  Build a facial keypoint detection system.
+- **P1 - Facial Keypoints Detection**:  Build a facial keypoint detection system.
-- **P2- Image Captioning**: Captioning images from COCO dataset
+- **P2 - Image Captioning**: Captioning images from COCO dataset
-- **P3- Implement Slam**: Implementing SLAM algorithm for 2D motion and measurements
+- **P3 - Implementing SLAM**: Implementing SLAM algorithm for 2D motion and measurements

 *Note:* The code has been slightly modified for running on local machine with GPU support.